Israel Greene

-Israel Greene (June 17, 1824 - May 25, 1909) was a member of the United States Marine Corps and the leader of the company of Marines that captured John Brown during his raid on Harpers Ferry.
-He later defected from the USMC to serve as an officer in the Confederate States Marine Corps during the American Civil War.
+Israel Greene (June 17, 1824 - May 25, 1909) was a United States Marine Corps officer and the leader of the company of Marines who captured John Brown during his raid on Harpers Ferry.
+He later defected to serve as an officer in the Confederate States Marine Corps during the American Civil War.

 Early life and education

 Greene was born in Plattsburgh, New York.
 He grew up in Wisconsin and later married a woman from Virginia.

 Career

 Marine Corps

 Greene joined the United States Marine Corps.
 He was commissioned a second lieutenant on March 3, 1847.
 In 1857, Greene, who advocated that Marines become artillerists, was sent to West Point to receive training as an artillerist.
 Afterward he returned to Washington to instruct Marines at the Washington Navy Yard.
 In April 1859, Greene became the commander of the Marine Barracks, Washington, D.C., and served as commander for two months.
 In November 1860, he led a detachment of Marines who accompanied the first Japanese diplomats to visit the United States on their return trip, on board the USS Niagara.